junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Sam rolls his eyes at his brother, "I know that, Dean, thanks for reminding.
 I just mean, research --" He gestures to the mountain of books around them, "-- so will you just shut up and start reading, please?"

-Dean returns a warmthless smile to that, "Super.
+Dean returns a cheerless smile to that, "Super.
 I'll grab some more beer first."

 <br>

-#### Act 10 [TBA editing]
+#### Act 10

 It turns out, that the researching and heavy reading part of the job is actually not as boring as one might presume.
 It would be easier if there is some kind of catalogue to indicate what each book is about, but the perk of not having one is that you get to run into things you totally wouldn't expect to read and ends up might actually learning something or even enjoying the reading time.